 On September 15, 2023, a construction project was undertaken along the Highway-50 Corridor.
 The pavement for this project consisted of a continuously reinforced concrete pavement (CRCP).
-Rui He (email: he566@purdue.edu), a PhD student at Purdue University, was on-site to install REBEL[TM] sensors along with dataloggers.
+Purdue team was on-site to install REBEL[TM] sensors along with dataloggers.
 The Caltrans engineering team prepared two standard concrete beam samples, each measuring 6 inches by 6 inches by 22 inches, to assess the concrete's strength development under various curing conditions.
 In total, nine (9) sensors were embedded, including three (3) in the pavement, three (3) in the on-site cured beam, and three (3) in the beam cured under laboratory conditions.